sansroot/hypr-dots/README.md

 **Clearing the cache and logging out of Hyprland will prevent SWWW from setting the wallpaper automatically.
 You'll need to reapply your theme using the theme-switcher (ALT+C) or rerun the dotfiles installer.**

+**Rofi can be a bit buggy when dealing with theme-switcher variables, to fix this, just reapply your different palette theme twice.**

 ## 1. Dependencies installation